ConYel/my_site_two/README.md

 The Master said, “A true gentleman is one who has set his heart upon the Way.
 A fellow who is ashamed merely of shabby clothing or modest meals is not even worth conversing with.”
 (Analects 4.9)
 ― Confucius

+It is forbidden to kill; therefore all murderers are punished unless they kill in large numbers and to the sound of trumpets.
+― Voltaire